altsol/redmine_mattermost/README.md

 Restart Redmine, and you should see the plugin show up in the Plugins page.
-Under the configuration options, set the Mattermost API URL to the URL for an Incoming WebHook integration in your Mattermost account.
+Under the configuration options, set the Mattermost API URL to the URL for an Incoming WebHook integration in your Mattermost account (see also the next two sections).

 ## Customized Routing